Share

 Why AB 2743 Matters

-• Protect small business operators from unsustainable insurance burdens.
+• Protect small business operators from unsustainable insurance burdens

 “We’re living in an age where business models evolve faster than the legal system can respond,” Susman said.
-“It’s not just insurance — it’s everything from AI to mobility to data privacy.”

 “We have to make sure our policies reflect the realities of the time we’re in,” she said.
 “That’s how we protect both consumers and small business owners.”